-A person who practices materials science is one who studies and analyzes the chemical properties and structure of different man-made and natural materials.
+A materials scientist is someone who studies and analyzes the chemical properties and structure of different man-made and natural materials.
 Glass, rubber, ceramic, alloys, polymers, and metals are all studied and investigated to learn or gain new knowledge.
 They then take this knowledge and devise ways to strengthen existing materials, combine particular materials, or create brand new materials with certain properties and characteristics for use in different applications and products.

 What does a Materials Scientist do?

-A materials science professional devises methods of testing certain materials to determine the effects different conditions have on the materials.
+A materials scientist devises methods of testing certain materials to determine the effects different conditions have on the materials.
 They also plan experiments in the lab to determine the logical possibility of techniques and procedures used to create new materials with various characteristics.
-Preparing reports with material test results and findings for the perusal of other scientists and related personnel as well as recommending which materials would work best in certain experiments are all part of the materials science professional’s job.
+Preparing reports with material test results and findings for the perusal of other scientists and related personnel as well as recommending which materials would work best in certain experiments are all part of the materials scientist’s job.

 These scientists are sometimes required to fill out grant proposals in order for the department to receive funding for research and development, while also determining the laboratory’s budget.
 They also have to make sure that all laboratory personnel follow all government and company safety standards.